 Welcome to Course Selection & Registration for the 2020 - 2021 school year!
 We are excited you will be joining us and look forward to getting your class chedule complete.

-New students for 2020 - 2021 receive directions and all required links for course registration via email once the enrollment process has been completed.
+New students who have not previously been enrolled at NCCA will receive directions and all required links for course registration via email once the enrollment process has been completed.
 Please refer to that email and reach out to your school counselor with any questions.
 Once your schedule has been determined, you can see it under "Course Requests" on your Edgenluity student dashboard once logged in.

 Elementary School - Students in grades K through 5

 Students in grades Kindergarten through fifth grade will have their courses assigned by the scheduling team at NCCA.
 Students will be scheduled for one course in English Language Arts (ELA), Mathematics, Science, and Social Studies, as well as health/physical education.

 Middle School - Students in grades 6 through 8

 At the NCCA Middle School, core courses (English Language Arts, Mathematics, Science, and Social Studies) will be assigned by the scheduling team at NCCA.
 Students will take English, Math, Science, and Social Studies on a year long schedule, Health/PE one semester, and one elective course the opposite semester.
 The information collected in the MS Elective Course Registration Form is crucial to completing your class schedule.